 May 2023 Championing Wellbeing Webinar Series

-The Werklund School of Education Office of Teaching and Learning and the Centre for Wellbeing in Education invites you to join us for our series Championing Wellbeing, which will run Thursdays May 11, 18 and 25th from 12:00 to 1:00 each session.
-This series will feature presentations on wellness and well-being by members of the Werklund community.
+The Werklund School of Education Office of Teaching and Learning and the Centre for Wellbeing in Education hosted the following series Championing Wellbeing, in May 2023.
+This series featured presentations on wellness and well-being by members of the Werklund community.

 Thursday, May 11th, 12:00 – 1:00pm